Provinces of Syria

 2. Al Ḥasakah: Al Hasaka, Al-Haska, Al Hassake, El Haseke, Haseke, Hassakeh, Hazakieh (variant); Hassetché (French); Al Jezira, Jezireh (obsolete)

-3. Quneitra: Al Qunatirah, Al Qunayţirah, Al Quneitera, El Quneitra, El Kenitra, Kunaitra, Kuneitra, Qunaytira, Qunitra (variant)
+3. Quneitra: Al Qunatirah, Al Qunayţirah, Al-Qunaytrah, Al Quneitera, El Quneitra, El Kenitra, Kunaitra, Kuneitra, Qunaytira, Qunitra (variant)

 4. Ar Raqqah: Al Rakka, Raqqa (variant); Al Rashid, Rashid (obsolete)